usuaero/AirfoilDatabase/docs/source/creating_input_files.md

 >>>Maximum camber of the airfoil as a fraction of the chord.
 Can be specified if "outline_points" and "NACA" are not specified.
 This and "max_thickness" affect the corrections for sweep applied in MachUpX.
 This has no effect on computations made within the Airfoil class.
 Defaults to 0.0.
 >>
 >>**"max_thickness" : float, optional**
 >>>Maximum thickness of the airfoil as a fraction of the chord.
 Can be specified if "outline_points" and "NACA" are not specified.
+This and "max_camber" affect the corrections for sweep applied in MachUpX.
+This has no effect on computations made within the Airfoil class.
 Defaults to 0.0.
 >
 >**"trailing_flap_type" : str, optional**
 >>The shape of the flap for this airfoil.
 Can be "linear" or "parabolic".
 Defaults to "linear".
 >
 >**"trailing_flap_hinge_height" : float, optional**
 >>y location of the flap hinge, nondimensionalized by the chord length.
-Defaults to 0.0 (i.e. on the chord line).
+Defaults to lie on the camber line.
 >
 >The following keys are pertinent to the "linear" type.
 >